Individual psychotherapy & addiction counselling

 Stress and your health

 Some stress is normal and can even be necessary to motivate you to take action.
 But too much stress, or mismanaged stress, can cause serious health problems.
 Some examples being heart disease, asthma, stroke, diabetes and some types of cancer.

 Learning how to better manage the stress in your life can be as simple as learning a few tools to be better organised, improve your communication and become more forgiving.
 However, sometimes the roots go deeper in a person where there is a profound need to control or to get things right.
 In such cases it is important to unravel the deeper less conscious motivations to alleviate the levels of stress.

 We can help you to do both: to learn ways to better manage the stress in your life using CBT and Mindfulness techniques and also to support you to explore any deeper issues that may be fuelling this self-defeating response to pressure in your life.

 Families & Partners

-It is important for everyone to recognise the impact stress and how it is managed is having on them so that each person can take responsibility for their own experience, and this is where family therapy at Charter can really help.
-Instead of avoiding, confronting or accommodating to bend around someone in the family who is over-stressed, you can learn to stay in relationship whilst maintaining your dignity and self-respect.
+It is important for everyone to recognise the impact stress is having on them, and how it is managed, so that each person can take responsibility for their own experience.
+This is where individual, group or family therapy at Charter can really help.
+Instead of avoiding, confronting or accommodating to bend around someone in the family who is over-stressed, you can learn to stay in the relationship whilst maintaining your dignity and self-respect.